 Remember, too, that the rewards for non-Hilton purchases are decent, but you'll really maximize the potential with this card if you stay regularly at Hilton properties.
 Hilton Honors points can also be redeemed for perks other than free hotel stays including purchases on Amazon.com; car rentals and rental upgrades; and special experiences such as private concerts, luxury weekends and VIP access to special events; however, you'll likely get the most out of your points using them for free hotel stays.

 |Earn 12X Hilton Honors Bonus Points for each dollar of eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio.
 Earn 6X Hilton Honors Bonus Points for each dollar of eligible purchases on your Card at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
 Earn 3X Hilton Honors Bonus Points for all other eligible purchases on your Card.||Earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Surpass® Card after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.||17.24% - 26.24% Variable|

-Clearly, the Hilton Honors American Express Surpass® Card is a strong consideration for the wallet of any traveler who often, if not always, stays at Hilton properties when on the road.
-If you are a frequent traveler, whether it be for business or pleasure, you are also well-suited for this card.
+Yes, the Hilton Honors American Express Surpass® Card is a strong consideration for the wallet of any traveler who often, if not always, stays at Hilton properties when on the road.
+If you are a frequent traveler, whether it be for business or pleasure, you are a well-suited candidate for this card.
 It won't take long to achieve the thresholds needed for some very attractive perks.